AshishPandey90/OnTimeURB/Docker_Containers/Bioinformatics_Workflows/RNASeq/Readme.md

 # Docker Container
 The docker container is availbale on DockerHub and can be downloaded and initialized by below steps,

 docker pull apfd6/rnaseq_wf
 docker run apfd6/rnaseq_wf
 docker exec --user bamboo -it <ContainerId> bash

+(move to home folder i.e. /home/bamboo)
+cd ..

 ## Configuring the container